 In Rome, pizza al taglio, or pizza by the slice, is served square or rectangular and cut by the desired amount (Round pizzas tend to be sold by the pie).
 Pizza al taglio is as prevalent as coffee spots and pasta joints, but some of the best come from Pizzarium Bonci, about a 10-minute walk from the Vatican in Prati.
-Anthony Bourdain is a fan, and crowds often form a line at this hole-in-the-wall for thick crispy pizzas and a rotating array of toppings not limited to artichokes, prosciutto, potatoes or squash blossoms.
+Crowds often form a line at this hole-in-the-wall for thick crispy pizzas and a rotating array of toppings not limited to artichokes, prosciutto, potatoes or squash blossoms.
 Over in trendy Trastevere, don’t overlook Suppli.
 It also sells some of the best pizza al taglio in addition to its namesake suppli or fried rice balls.
 The thin crust, spicy marinara option seems simple, but the flavor will have you returning for more.
 Antico Forno Roscioli is a bakery from the legendary Roscioli family, who also owns the eponymous restaurant around the corner.
 While you can’t get into the latter without a reservation, the former offers a more accessible way to try the pastries, bread, and yes, pizza.
 Standouts include margherita, marinara, mushroom and prosciutto.

 Suppli are Rome's version of arancini, Sicilian fried rice balls that are traditionally filled with marinara meat sauce and mozzarella.
 Suppli are subtly different though.
 They were originally filled with chicken giblets, but they now mimic their Sicilian cousins, albeit more oblong-shaped and sometimes sans beef.
 Otherwise they share the same risotto, marinara and mozzarella mixture that’s coated in breadcrumbs and eaten hot.
 Suppli are ubiquitous and found at most pizza places, but seek out some of the best at the aforementioned Suppli.
 There’s no seating, but the snack-size eats are best enjoyed on the go anyway.
 Zizzi Pizza in Monti, a lesser-visited neighborhood about 15 minutes from the Coliseum, is another tiny spot known for its suppli cacio e pepe.
 Supplizio is a popular option for twists on the classic, such as mushroom, carbonara or arrabbiata.